 Content

 Trans and gender diverse people have told us they experience extra challenges in accessing and receiving palliative and end of life care (PEOLC).
+We also know that these communities face barriers as members of staff in healthcare settings.

 This page takes around 15 minutes to read.